AlisAquilae/Academia/content/Notes/Lecture Notes/Advanced Hydrological Systems Analysis/AHSA Lecture 4.md

 To couple OW and GR, we need water level for both (for head differences), the flux/discharge, and the velocity of the flux/discharge

 We generally take the groundwater as the 'master' at the regional scale.
-We take the St-Venant equations for classical open water modelling, and further simplify this to allow for the courpling.
-The OW is
+We take the St-Venant equations for classical open water modelling, and further simplify this to allow for the coupling.
+The OW is 'inserted' in the GW system as an additional package.

+We use $a$ as water level, $v$ as velocity, and $Q$ as discharge.

+We look at gradually-varied flow (i.e. long-waves), and only look at the large-scale effects of weirs.

+Classical assumptions
+1. Cross-section averaged properties (e.g. velocity averaged)
+2. Hydrostatic pressure
+3. Uniform velocity

+We find the St-Venant equations: a mass balance and a momentum balance.